svn2github/dotnetzip/Readme.txt

 --------

 This software is open source.
 It is released under the Microsoft Public License of October 2006.
+The use of the "Microsoft Public License" does not mean it is licensed by Microsoft.
 See the License.txt file for details.